Glenn Bryce: Amateur career

+He moved to play for Heriots.
+His performances for Heriots resulted in a call up to the Scotland U20s.

+Bryce left the United States to head home to Scotland, where he now plays for Stirling County, alongside his nephew.

+Professional and provincial career

 Bryce spent two seasons with the Jersey Reds helping them gain promotion to the RFU Championship in 2012 and remained in the league in 2013.

 He left Jersey in the summer of 2013 to play for the Doncaster Knights.
 The Knights also secured promotion to the RFU Championship in 2014.

 Bryce left the Knights that summer joining the Glasgow Warriors as part of their Elite Development Programme.

 In the 2014–15 season, he helped the Warriors secure a vital draw away to Leinster in the Guinness Pro12 after a healthy half time lead was squandered in the second half.